 The fruit and vegetable section in any supermarket is definitely my favorite section.
 The wonderful, shiny vegetables and fruits are always perfectly arranged with the same color and size, and some of them are even cut, boxed, and ready for you to eat or cook right away.
 Furthermore, you can find all different varieties available for you at any time of the year, regardless of their season.
 Brussels sprouts in the summer and berries in the winter?
 HOW CONVENIENT!
-But is it really as good as it seems to be?
+But is it really as good as it seems?

 The seasonal, local ingredients trend has become more popular nowadays, and it is mostly associated with the farm-to-table movement, which is a social movement that promotes serving local foods in restaurants and food operations.
 Since the 2000s, the number of farm-to-table operations has grown rapidly in America, and according to the National Restaurant Association in 2015, “four of the top ten trends [were] related to local foods.”
-So we can see that the culinary scene is driven towards seasonality and locality with regards to ingredients, but how does this improve our experience as customers or chefs, and what about the environment?
+So we can see that the culinary scene is driven toward seasonality and locality with regard to ingredients; but how does this improve our experience as customers or chefs, and what about the environment?

 It is cheaper: When produce is in season locally, the relative abundance of the crop usually makes it less expensive.
 Moreover, local produce doesn’t need to be shipped long distance, and that will save so much money and will certainly lower the cost of the ingredients.